Youth in South Frontenac

 Salvation Army Community and Family Services – 342 Patrick Street, Kingston - 613-548-4411 http://www.sacfs.ca/index.php/16-lhhr/food/51-food-banks-groceries

 St. Vincent de Paul Society - 85 Stephen Street, Kingston - 613-766-8432

 Loving Spoonful – 559 Bagot Street, Kingston - 613-507-8848 https://www.lovingspoonful.org/

 Martha’s Table – 629 Princess Street, Kingston - 613-546-0320 http://www.marthastable.ca/

 Do you need someone to talk to?

-These support lines are offered to provide assistance to anyone who needs someone to talk to at any time of day.
+These 24/7 confidential support lines provide assistance to anyone who needs someone to talk to at any time of day.
 They are confidential, meaning no one else will know what is said, and you can remain anonymous, meaning you don’t have to give your name.